 A DBMS (database management system) is essentially a computerized data-keeping system.
 It is a system software used for creating and managing databases.
 The DBMS provides users with a systematic way to generate, recover, update and manage data.

-Types of Database Management Systems
+Types of DB Management Systems

 The most common database models and their management systems include: